Nature walks for all levels

 Coatloch forest

-The many trees are home to numerous species of animal in a soothing natural setting crossed by hiking trails.
-Local associations organize hikes with guides to help you discover the richness of this wood with its many treasures.
+The many trees are home to numerous species of animal in a soothing natural setting criss-crossed by hiking trails.
+Local associations organize hikes with guides to help visitors discover the richness of this wood with its many treasures.
 You’ll come across many walkers on your stroll through the forest, or when you take a picnic break in this natural area.

 The forest of Beg-Meil and Mousterlin

-Near Bénodet in Finistère, the Beg Meil Mousterlin state forest is ideally located near the coast and the marshes that bear the same name.
-This forest is the perfect place for a family hike, following the footpaths set up and maintained by local associations.
+Near Bénodet in Finistère, the Beg Meil Mousterlin state forest is ideally located near the coast and the marshes of the same name.
+In this forest, you can enjoy a family walk along the footpaths set up and maintained by local associations.

-This forest is ideal thanks to its location close to the sea, and whether the weather is hot or not, this site will welcome you for a moment of relaxation in a green setting.
-Nature’s colors and sounds will let you relax and unwind, before or after a stroll along the cliffs on the Douaniers trail.
+This forest is ideal thanks to its location close to the sea, whether the weather is hot or cool, this site will welcome you for a moment of relaxation in a green setting.
+Nature will offer you colors and sounds to let go and decompress, before or after a stroll along the cliffs on the sentier des Douaniers.

 THE BENEFITS OF FOREST WALKS

-An impromptu walk or an organized hike in a forest will in any case be a moment of relaxation for your body and mind.
+An impromptu stroll or an organized hike in a forest will in any case be a moment of relaxation for your body and mind.
 The sounds of nature and the colors will make your physical activity more interesting and motivating, whether you’re alone or accompanied.
-The ground, on footpaths or mountain bike trails, will show you which way you’re heading and will naturally bring you the richness of these green giants.
+The ground, on footpaths or mountain bike trails, will show you which way to turn and will naturally bring you the wealth of these green giants.

 As you stroll along, you’ll witness the life of the forest, with its flora and fauna living in perfect harmony.
-The sound of the wind, crackling branches, birdsong or any other animal noise will make you curious enough to continue your walk to enjoy their natural habitat.
-The many mammals, birds and insects also keep the forest alive and well, with little help from humans.
+The sound of wind, crackling branches, birdsong or any other animal noise will make you curious enough to continue your journey to enjoy their natural habitat.
+The many mammals, birds and insects also enable the forest to live and be maintained without much help from humans.

-For children, it’s the ideal time to let off steam in the middle of nature and enjoy a breath of fresh air, while enjoying family time together.
+For kids, it’s the perfect time to let off steam in the great outdoors, enjoy a breath of fresh air and enjoy some family time together.
 They’ll discover for themselves the benefits of the forest and the energy it provides.
 Don’t be surprised if your children are particularly tired after a day or half-day in the forest!